rosell-dk/webp-express/README.md

 - Use "Remote WebP Express" converter to connect to a site, that *does* have quality detection working
 - If you have cwebp converter available, you can configure it to aim for a certain reduction, rather than using the quality parameter.
 Set this to for example 50%, or even 45%.

-### Verifying that it works.
+### Verifying that it works (in "Varied image responses" mode)
-Once, you have a converter, that works, when you click the "test"-button, you are ready to test the whole stack, and the rewrite rules.
-To do this, first make sure to select something other than "Do not convert any images!" in *Image types to convert*.
-Next, click "Save settings".
-This will save settings, as well as update the *.htaccess*.

-If you are working in a browser that supports webp (ie Google Chrome), you will see a link "Convert test image (show debug)" after a successful save.
-Click that to test if it works.
-The screen should show a textual report of the conversion process.
-If it shows an image, it means that the *.htaccess* redirection isn't working.
-It may be that your server just needs some time.
-Some servers has set up caching.
-It could also be that your images are handled by nginx.

-Note that the plugin does not change any HTML (unless you enabled the *Alter HTML* option).
-In the HTML the image src is still set to ie "example.jpg".
+1. Make sure at least one of the conversion methods are working.
+It should have a green checkmark next to it.
+2. If you haven't saved yet, click "Save settings".
+This will put redirection rules into .htaccess files in the relevant directories (typically in uploads, themes and wp-content/webp-express/webp-images, depending on the "Scope" setting)
+3. I assume that you checked at least one of the checkboxes in the .htaccess rules section - otherwise you might as well change to "CDN friendly" mode.
+The first
+4. Click the "Live test" buttons to see that the enabled rules actually are working.
+If they are not, it *could* be that the server needs a little time to recognize the changed rules.

+The live tests are quite thorough and I recommend them over a manual test.
+However, it doesn't hurt to do a manual inspection too.

+*Doing a manual inspection*

+Note that when WebP Express is serving varied image responses, the image URLs *still points to the jpg/png*.
+If the URL is visited using a browser that supports webp, however, the response will be a webp image.
+So there is a mismatch between the file extension (the filename ends with "jpg" or "png") and the file type.
+But luckily, the browser does not rely on the extension to determine the file type, it only looks at the Content-Type response header.

 To verify that the plugin is working (without clicking the test button), do the following:

-- Open the page in Google Chrome
+- Open the page in a browser that supports webp, ie Google Chrome
 - Right-click the page and choose "Inspect"
 - Click the "Network" tab
 - Reload the page
 - Find a jpeg or png image in the list.
 In the "type" column, it should say "webp"

-In order to test that the image is not being reconverted every time, look at the Response headers of the image.
-There should be a "X-WebP-Convert-Status" header.
-It should say "Serving existing converted image" the first time, but "Serving existing converted image" on subsequent requests (WebP-Express is based upon [WebP Convert](https://github.com/rosell-dk/webp-convert)).

-You can also append `?debug` after any image url, in order to run a conversion, and see the conversion report.
-Also, if you append `?reconvert` after an image url, you will force a reconversion of the image.
+You can also look at the headers.
+When WebP Express has redirected to an existing webp, there will be a "X-WebP-Express" header with the following value: "Redirected directly to existing webp".
+If there isn't (and you have checked "Enable redirection to converter"), you should see a "WebP-Convert-Log" header (WebP-Express uses the [WebP Convert](https://github.com/rosell-dk/webp-convert) for conversions).

 ### Notes